acrlabs/simkube/docs/contributing.md

 comment showing you coverage changes and provide a link to a dashboard with more detailed information about what is and is not covered.

-If you'd like to generate coverage reports locally, for Golang it is as simple as running `make cover-go`.
-For Rust, it is a little more complicated:
+If you'd like to generate coverage reports locally, it is a little more complicated:

 ```
 WITH_COVERAGE=1 RUST_COVER_TYPE=markdown make test-rust cover-rust